 Problems mainly arise from the electricity needed to power those massive server farms.
 Around 1% to 1.5% of all electricity produced each year goes towards powering data centers.
 More importantly, the number of data centers is growing each year.

 Even as we try to save the earth by growing increasingly paperless, web hosting may be helping us kill it.

 How Green Hosting Intervenes

 Green hosting aims to mitigate the effects of electricity consumption.
 In many cases, fossil fuels are burned to generate electricity.
 Although other forms of generation exist, this is the most common method by far.

 Burning fossil fuels generates carbon dioxide, which not only contributes toward global warming, but is also harmful to our health.
 Green hosting tries to balance their energy consumption in a number of ways.

-The two primary methods are by using green energy sources, or by offsetting the carbon dioxide which is produced.
+The two primary methods hosting companies “go green” are 1. by using green energy sources, or 2. by offsetting the carbon dioxide which is produced.

 Using Green Energy Sources

 The most coveted means of green hosting is to power a data center through a renewable energy source.
 This means that the electricity is generated in a natural way.
 Some examples of renewable energy sources include hydroelectric dams, solar farms, and geothermal sources.